gparrello/grafana_api/README.md

 # Grafana + API

-Exposes a simple API from a database
+Exposes a simple API from a database.
+Then exposes the data the database receives through the API in a dashboard.

 ## First run